There is nothing funny about a needle in your eyeball…..or is there?

 We know cyber bullying is a problem.
 We know identity fraud is a risk.
 And how many times do you need to see an episode of “To Catch A Predator” to know that pedophiles stalk the chat rooms?

-The question kept coming into my mind, “is my generation making the same mistakes in trying to keep their kids safe with social media that our parents did in trying to steering us clear from drugs?”
+The question kept coming into my mind, “is my generation making the same mistakes in trying to keep their kids safe with social media that our parents did in trying to steer us clear from drugs?”

 Technology moves so fast I would dare say that parents today are more out of touch about social media then they ever were about drugs, and the fact that it is constantly evolving gives them even less of a chance to catch up.